Date: 31 March 2014. Project Proliferation.

 Electricity can be deadly -- so be safe.

-And no, at first your repairs probably won't be successful.
+And no, at first my repairs were not successful.

 After nearly six years out here though more often than not I am able to

 revive things.
-And when I don't that's okay too.
-Since it's already
+When I am unsuccessful that is okay too.
+Since the

-broken I can't break it more and just might learn a bit about how
+broken I cannot break it more.
+Just maybe I might learn a bit for the next

 Also, start now to accumulate your tools chest